 Creating Teams

-- Click Create Team or + New Team
+- Click Create Team or Team Settings

-- Enter team details:
+- Enter a Name for the team

-Team Naming Best Practices
+Team Naming Tips

 Good names: